 Purchase in Lieu of Redemption.
-In lieu of redemption of the Term Bonds pursuant to the Indenture, amounts on deposit in the Special Fund or in the Principal Account may also be used and withdrawn by the Agency and the Trustee, respectively, at any time, upon the Written Request of the Agency, for the purchase of the Term Bonds at public or private sale as and when and at such prices (including brokerage and other charges, but excluding accrued interest, which is payable from the Interest Account) as the Agency in any twelve-month period ending on July 1 in any year will be credited towards and will reduce the par amount of the Term Bonds required to be redeemed pursuant to the Indenture; provided that evidence satisfactory to the Trustee of such purchase has been delivered to the Trustee by said July 1.
+In lieu of redemption of the Term Bonds pursuant to the Indenture, amounts on deposit in the Special Fund or in the Principal Account may also be used and withdrawn by the Agency and the Trustee, respectively, at any time, upon the Written Request of the Agency, for the purchase of the Term Bonds at public or private sale as and when and at such prices (including brokerage and other charges, but excluding accrued interest, which is payable from the Interest Account) as the Agency may in its discretion determine.
+The par amount of any Term Bonds so purchased by the Agency in any twelve-month period ending on July 1 in any year will be credited towards and will reduce the par amount of the Term Bonds required to be redeemed pursuant to the Indenture; provided that evidence satisfactory to the Trustee of such purchase has been delivered to the Trustee by said July 1.